pkrusche/tmux-mem-cpu/README.rst

 ====================================================
-               tmux-mem-cpu-load
+               tmux-mem-cpu
 ====================================================
 ----------------------------------------------------
-CPU and RAM monitor for use with tmux_
+CPU and RAM monitor for use with tmux_ on Linux
 ----------------------------------------------------